alttch/finac/README.md

 You can use Finac either in interactive mode with [Jupyter](https://jupyter.org/), [Spyder-IDE](https://www.spyder-ide.org/), ipython or other similar environment or embed Finac library into own projects.
+The library may be used in accounting applications as well it's useful for the fin-tech projects.

 Finac supports multiple currencies, simple transactions, double-entry bookkeeping transactions, watch for overdrafts, balance limits and has many